rickshahid/SkyMedia/README.md

 * Publish workflow outputs automatically based upon key input parameters that are specified at job submission time

-* Optionally enable SMS text message notification of workflow completion via self-service user profile management
+* (Optional) Enable SMS text message notification of workflow completion via integrated user profile management

 To enable the various capabilities that are listed above, the following Azure platform services are leveraged: